Authorities: 4 killed, multiple injuries in Alabama shooting | Law-Order

 Authorities: 4 killed, multiple injuries in Alabama shooting

-Dadeville is a small town and this is going to affect everybody in this area, Hayes said.WRBL-TV reported that the shooting happened at a dance studio.
-The station showed images of crime scene tape around the Mahogany Masterpiece Dance Studio and neighbouring buildings and a heavy police presence.This morning, I grieve with the people of Dadeville and my fellow Alabamians.
+It was not immediately known if a suspect was in custody.There were four lives tragically lost in this incident and theres been a multitude of injuries, Burkett said during a news conference Sunday morning.The shootings rocked the small city of 3,200.

-Four people have been killed and multiple people injured during a shooting on Saturday night in Dadeville, the Alabama Law Enforcement Agency said.
+Four people have been killed and multiple people injured during a shooting at a birthday party Saturday night in Dadeville, the Alabama Law Enforcement Agency said.

-The Alabama Law Enforcement Agency said the shooting happened at about 10:30 pm.
+The shooting happened at the birthday party around 10:30 p.m., Sgt.
+Jeremy Burkett of the Alabama Law Enforcement Agency said.
 There was no initial confirmation about what led to the shooting.
 It was not immediately known if a suspect was in custody.

+''There were four lives tragically lost in this incident and there's been a multitude of injuries,'' Burkett said during a news conference Sunday morning.

+The shootings rocked the small city of 3,200.
+Dadeville Chief Jonathan L. Floyd paused to regain his composure before speaking at the news conference.

 Pastor Ben Hayes, who serves as the chaplain for the Dadeville Police Department and for the local high school football team, said most of the victims are teenagers because the shooting occurred at a birthday party for a 16-year-old.
 He said the shooting has rocked the small town where serious crime is rare.